-If a person is already biased against using natural substances, and prefers prescriptions drugs from a doctor, no amount of content testing of a natural substance like colloidal silver, vitamin C or fish oil is going to convince them otherwise.
+If a person is already biased against using natural substances and prefers prescription drugs from a doctor, no amount of content testing of a natural substance like colloidal silver, vitamin C, or fish oil is going to convince them otherwise.

 Of course, testing the content of any natural product – including colloidal silver – can be indeed done.
 But it requires an experienced and licensed testing laboratory, and of course, plenty of money.
 (But I’ll reveal a simple home test you can do yourself, below…)

 The gold standard laboratory test for determining the concentration (i.e., ppm) of a batch of colloidal silver is a test called Atomic Absorption Analysis Mass Flame Spectrometry (AAAMFS).

 This is about a $500-plus laboratory test conducted on a $50,000 to $100,000-plus piece of lab equipment.

 Another lab test, Transmission Electron Microscopy (TEM), can also be used to measure the size of the silver particles, and get a good visual idea of the concentration of silver particles in the solution.

 TEM is a $2,000 – $4,000 laboratory test (depending upon number of samples submitted), conducted on a multi-million dollar microscope capable of magnifications up to 175,000x.

 This astonishing level of magnification allows you to visually see – and photograph – the tiny, sub-microscopic silver particles in a colloidal silver solution.

 For example, at this link you can see a photo-reproduction of a TEM slide demonstrating the tiny, sub-nanometer size of the silver particles produced by the Micro-Particle Colloidal Silver Generator from The Silver Edge.